NSCA CPT Study Guide

 The five mesocycles and their goals are:

-- The hypertrophy phase is used to develop muscular and metabolic bases for more intense future trainings.
-This includes sport and non-sport specific exercises done at a high volume and a low intensity.
+- The hypertrophy phase develops muscular and metabolic bases for more intense future training.
+This includes sport and non-sport specific exercises done at a high volume and low intensity.

 - The strength phase is used to increase the max muscle force by the use of a program focusing on sport specific exercises done at moderate volume and intensity.

-- The strength/power phase is used to increase speed of force development and power by integrating sport specific explosive exercises at low volume and high intensity.
+- The strength/power phase increases the speed of force development and power by integrating sport specific explosive exercises at low volume and high intensity.

-- The competition phase is used to get to the peak of strength and power by doing very high intensity and very low volume sport specific exercises.
+- The competition phase is used to reach the peak of strength and power by doing very high intensity and very low volume sport specific exercises.

 - The active rest phase is done to allow for recovery through limited low volume and low intensity exercise that is not related to the athlete’s sport.